sarahramadan/ayah-detection/README.md

 ### 2. Make sure all PNG images are stored in RGBA format

-    python ./fix_color_mode.py /svg/output/images/800
+    python ./fix_color_mode.py --input_path /svg/output/images/800

-Where `/svg/output/images/800` is the generated folder from the previous step.
+Where `--input_path` is the generated folder from the previous step.

 ### 3. Detect text lines for each page